Material Issue 4 Achieve a society in which diverse people can actively participate

 Maternity and Childcare Counseling Service

-Ito-Yokado and Sogo & Seibu has placed maternity and childcare consultation offices in 100 stores and Pre-Mama Stations in 5 stores (as of the end of February 2022).
+Ito-Yokado has placed maternity and childcare consultation offices in 98 stores (as of the end of February 2023).
 Here, consultants certified as public health nurses and midwives provide free consultations on health during pregnancy and childcare.
 Each of these facilities offers restrooms equipped with such conveniences as diaper-changing tables, private spaces for breastfeeding, water heaters for milk formula, and toilets for children.
 In addition, the consultants also collect information on the types of assistance offered by local governments and provide this information to users.

 2021マタニティ育児相談室(IY).jpg